Escaping from Jails

 Get bash from SSH

-If you are accessing via ssh you can use this trick to execute a bash shell:
+If you are accessing via ssh you can often ask the server to execute a different program instead of the restricted login shell:

 ssh -t user@<IP> bash # Get directly an interactive shell